rhdtownsend/gyre/docs/source/ref-guide/stellar-models/poly-file-format.rst

 model <comp-ptrope>`.
 This format adheres to the following conventions:

 * All data objects are attached to the root HDF5 group (`/`)
-* Real values are written with type `H5T_IEEE_F64LE` when GYRE is compiled in double precision (the default), and type `H5T_IEEE_F32LE` otherwise
+* Real values are written with type `H5T_IEEE_F64LE`
 * Integer values are written with type `H5T_STD_I32LE`

-Data items in the root HDF5 group are as follows:
+The data objects appearing in the root group are as follows:

 .. list-table::
    :widths: 10 10 15 20 45
    :header-rows: 1

-   * - Data Item
+   * - Object name
      - Variable
      - Object type
      - Data type